provinciesincijfers/swing-data-validation/README.md

 - Plots: create an overlay (e.g. line with tickers and line without, ...), or automate distance between lines.
 - automatic comparison with higher level (e.g. aggregating values for all municipalities in a province)
 - Write more elegant solution for division by zero (resulting in 'inf') issue
+- Automatic test to see if all values for a given geolevel are included in the PinC upload file